andrealo20/qcsi/README.md

 $$\Phi[0] = \phi[0], \qquad \Phi[k] = \Phi[k-1] + \big(\phi[k] - \phi[k-1]\big)_{\bmod 2^{16}}$$

-`atan2` and magnitude come from a **CORDIC** in vectoring mode: only shifts, adds and a small table — no multiplications, no division — which is what makes it right for a core without a hardware multiplier.
+`atan2` and magnitude come from a **CORDIC** in vectoring mode: only shifts, adds and a small table, no multiplications, no division, which is what makes it right for a core without a hardware multiplier.
 One pass yields both.

 | Measurement | Result |